By: Rick Davis

 The ABF is recognized as a 501(c)(3) nonprofit organization.
 The ABF does not provide external grants; in the course of collaborative research efforts with other institutions, the ABF does not pay indirect costs.
 Primary funding for the ABF is provided by the American Bar Endowment.

 For more information about the American Bar Foundation, please visit their website located at http://www.americanbarfoundation.org/fellows/index.html.
-To learn more about other awards and recognition earned by Rick Davis or Rick Davis legal, please visit our Award and Recognition page on this website.
+To learn more about other awards and recognition earned by Rick Davis or Rick Davis Legal, P.C., please visit the Award and Recognition page on this website.